YPakorn/100-Days-of-Code-the-Complete-Python-Pro-Bootcamp/README.md

 # 100-Days-of-Code-the-Complete-Python-Pro-Bootcamp
-This is my repository for learning Python from the Udemy course, which is 100 Days of Code: The Complete Python Pro Bootcamp for 2023 | https://www.udemy.com/course/100-days-of-code/
+This is where I store the Python knowledge I've learned from the 100 Days of Code course on Udemy: The Complete Python Pro Bootcamp | https://www.udemy.com/course/100-days-of-code/